pratyayganguli/backend/Database/Relational Databases/RelationalDatabaseConcepts.md

 #### Effects of Normailization on Data: ####

 Normalization is a technique used in relational databases to organize data.
 It helps in -
-- It reduces data redunndancy.
+- Reducing data redunndancy.
 - Improves the data integrity.
-- Makes the data easy to query.
+- Makes the data easy to be queried.

     ##### Types of Normal form: #####
     - **First normal form:** Each column must hold atomic values.
 No collections should be allowed in a single column.